18th National Congress of the Chinese Communist Party: Delegates

 Some 2,270 delegates selected from 40 constituencies attended the Congress.
 This represented an increase of 57 delegates and two constituencies from the 17th Congress.
 31 of these constituencies represent China's province-level jurisdictions.
 Six other delegations represented Taiwan, the People's Liberation Army, Central Party organizations, Central Government Ministries and Commissions, State Owned Enterprises, and Central Banks and Financial Institutions.
 The remaining three delegations are the subject of conflicting accounts.
 Hong Kong and Macau may represent two delegations or one delegation or they may be treated as part of the Guangdong delegation.
 Other delegations that have been identified by various sources include the Peoples Armed Police, units involved in "social management", the public service sector, workers in private enterprises, and workers in foreign and joint enterprises.
 No more than 68% of the delegates may hold leadership positions within the party.
 The remaining 32% will be "grassroots" party members who hold jobs outside of the party apparatus.
 The number of females increased from the previous congress.
 Each delegation will be selected (by the province level congresses) in an election in which there are at least 15% more candidates than there are delegates to be selected.
 The candidates in these elections are heavily vetted by multiple party organs.
-In addition to these 2,270 delegates, an uncertain number of additional delegates, primarily retired veteran Communist leaders, will be selected.
+In addition to these 2,270 delegates, an uncertain number of additional delegates, primarily retired veteran CCP leaders, will be selected.
 At the 17th National Congress there were 57 such delegates.

 The Congress

-The 18th Party Congress made ecological civilization one of the country's five national development goals.
+The 18th National Congress made ecological civilization one of the country's five national development goals.
 It emphasized a rural development approach of "Ecology, Productivity, Livability."

 Hu repeated the goal of establishing a xiaokang society by 2020.
-This goal had been set by Jiang at the 16th Party Congress and also previously asserted by Hu at the 17th Party Congress.'
+This goal had been set by Jiang at the 16th National Congress and also previously asserted by Hu at the 17th National Congress.'
 Hu instructed the PLA to update its space strategy.
 Hu also stated China should "implement the military strategy of active defense for the new period, and enhance military strategic guidance as the times so require.
 We should attach great importance to maritime, space, and cybersecurity."

-The 18th Party Congress introduced the core socialist values campaign.
+The 18th National Congress introduced the "core socialist values" campaign.
 The campaign promotes four national goals (prosperity, democracy, civility, and harmony), four social goals (freedom, equality, justice, and the rule of law), and four individual values (patriotism, dedication, integrity, and friendship).
-Since the 18th Party Congress, Xi Jinping has emphasized utilizing red resources, telling red stories, and inheriting red genes.
+Since the 18th National Congress, Xi Jinping has emphasized utilizing red resources, telling red stories, and inheriting red genes.